Songs speak for themselves

 Cat Steven’s real name is Steven Georgiou, born in London by Greek and Swedish parents he’s a child of this nation, a product of multicultural Britain, his success born partly it could be said on the back of the 60’s revolution of youth, sex and experimentation of ideas (incidentally we have been on a steady move away from violence for hundreds of years, the time we live in the least violent time earth has ever seen, but in the 60’s there was a blip of real and sexual violence).
-As most people know Cat Stephens is a Muslim, changed his name to Yusuf Islam in 1977, when he almost drowned and promised God “If you save me I will work for you.” at which point a wave brought him back to shore, which to me just points out that if he’d taken the time to learn how to swim, or understand rip tides (swim along the beach, not back) we’d still have Cat Stevens.
-It always shocks me that any deity would take on board such people as Cat Steven’s, who no doubt was quite a heroic sinner in his time, but when the chips where down had not the courage or the skill to sink or swim, and instead was vain enough to imagine God was looking, and mistook the seventh wave as an act of God as lifeguard (I prefer the idea of a Jewish God who really doesn’t care at all, one who has bigger fish to fry).
-Ask yourself, who would want to share heaven with people so week of will, as well as with blasphemers and petty crooks who like Cat saw the light just at end, the light of a suicide vest, the equivalent of a VIP pass straight past the queue to paradise.
+As most people know Cat Stephens is a Muslim, who changed his name to Yusuf Islam in 1977 when he almost drowned and promised God “If you save me I will work for you.” at which point a wave brought him back to shore, which to me just points out that if he’d taken the time to learn how to swim, or understand rip tides (swim along the beach, not back) we’d still have Cat Stevens.
+It always shocks me that any deity would take on board such people as Cat Steven’s, who no doubt was quite a heroic sinner in his time, but when the chips were down had not the courage or the skill to sink or swim, and instead was vain enough to imagine God was looking and mistook the seventh wave as an act of God as a lifeguard (I prefer the idea of a Jewish God who really doesn’t care at all, one who has bigger fish to fry).
+Ask yourself, who would want to share heaven with people so weak of will, as well as with blasphemers and petty crooks who like Cat saw the light just at the end, the light of a suicide vest, the equivalent of a VIP pass straight past the queue to paradise.
 I’ve also found it odd that God would be so prescriptive in all sexual matters and yet dish out virgins for a right royal gangbang… sign me up!

 In 2004 Cat received the ‘Man of Peace’ price from Mikhail Gorbachev, praising him for his charity work and for standing by his convictions despite personal hardships, saying “Every person who takes a critical stance to make the world a better place ... has a difficult life.”

 So, my point, Cat is a clean slate, a petri dish where we can test faith.
 His is not black or brown, an ‘other’ he is like me.
 He’s cool and richer than I’ll ever be, plus he wrote Moonshadow.
-I do not fear he’ll steal my job, rape white woman in the park or throw acid in my daughters uncovered face.
+I do not fear he’ll steal my job, rape a white woman in the park or throw acid in my daughter’s uncovered face.
 He is not a product of imperialism, or UK or US foreign policy.
-He is a good muslim, a liberal, far removed as can be from that tiny, tiny minority who undermine a religion of peace and tolerance.
-But he is devout, and although he was emboldened to show he true faith only once and long ago (late starters are often the most devote), this cool, kind and loving man, make no mistake - all those who have emailed me to say that I’m being racist and a generalist take notice of his words.
+He is a good Muslim, a liberal, far removed as can be from that tiny, tiny minority who undermine a religion of peace and tolerance.
+But he is devout, and although he was emboldened to show his true faith only once and long ago (late starters are often the most devote), this cool, kind and loving man, make no mistake - all those who have emailed me to say that I’m being racist and a generalist take notice of his words.

 As Cat once wrote: the words of the songs speak for themselves.